braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 {% sdk_min_versions swift:5.4.0 android:21.0.0 web:4.0.3 %}

 {% alert warning %}
-Content Card message fields are limited to 2&nbsp;KB in total size, calculated by adding the byte-size length of the following fields: Title, Message, Image URL, Link Text, Link URL(s), and Key/Value Pairs (names + values).
+Content Card message fields are limited to 2&nbsp;KB in total size, calculated by adding the byte-size length of the following fields: Title, Message, Image URL, Link Text, Link URL(s), and Key-Value Pairs (names + values).
 Messages that exceed this size will not be sent.
 Note that this does not include the size of the image but rather the length of the Image URL.
 {% endalert %}

 ## Step 4: Configure additional settings (optional)

-You can use [key-value pairs][19] to create categories for your Cards, create [multiple Content Card feeds]({{site.baseurl}}/developer_guide/customization_guides/content_cards/customizing_feed/#multiple-feeds) and customize how cards are sorted.
+You can use [key-value pairs][19] to create categories for your Cards, create [multiple Content Card feeds]({{site.baseurl}}/developer_guide/customization_guides/content_cards/customizing_feed/#multiple-feeds), and customize how cards are sorted.

 To add key-value pairs to your message, switch to the **Settings** tab and click **Add New Pair**.